shawncaeiro/mHealthTracker/README.md

 How to run application

-* Note! – Project can only be run on a Mac with xCode installed. *
+Note!!!! – Project can only be run on a Mac with xCode installed.

 1. Download github repo.
 2. Open mHealthTracker.xcodeproj
 3. In the top left corner, pick the device you wish to run the app on & click play.
 4. Ensure that the mHealthTracker app is allowed to access “Motion & Fitness” .
 If it is not, please enable it, fully restart the app (by leaving the app, double clicking home and swiping the app away).
-a.
-“Motion & Fitness” access is found in Settings -> mHealthTracker
+5.	(“Motion & Fitness” access is found in Settings -> mHealthTracker)